 - Ensures a secure method for password sharing, so employees don’t need to share passwords through unsecured means like Slack, Microsoft Teams, or Google Chat

 - Delivers breached account notifications, activity logs, and actionable password health insights

-- Has an impeccable security history and maintains a zero-knowledge architecture
+- Has a strong security history and maintains a zero-knowledge architecture

 - Integrates with your existing platforms, such as your SSO provider

 - Deploys across your employees’ devices automatically without assistance from IT